JPatrick9793/colorization-pytorch/PROJECT_README.md

 ### Training siggraph model with modified loss function

-TODO - are there any extra files/code that needs to be added for this?
+TODO - are there any extra files/code/instructions that need to be added for this?

 ### Training the Linear Classifiers

+- All linear classifier checkpoints from our training runs are located in the gatech dropbox link provided with the project.
+- Linear classifier training and validation metrics data from our runs is also located in the gatech dropbox link provided with the project.

 In order to train the linear classifiers, we have created a helper script: `bash train_linear_classifiers.sh`.
 This script calls the new `train_linear_classifiers.py` file we have created.
 The script runs through